tonytvo/blog-generator/content/blog/growing-object-orented-guided-by-tests-summary/index.md

   - call the triggering method on the target object
   - assert that any resulting values are valid and that all the expected calls have been made.

-# kick-staring the test-driven cycle
+# Kick-staring the test-driven cycle
 - To run an initial end-to-end test that fails is already a lot of work.
 However, deploying and testing right from the start of a project forces the team to understand how their system fits into the world. it flushes out the "unknown."
 - Keep a drawing of the system's structure on the whiteboard where it's visible for the whole team, and keep it in mind while coding!
 Then, make the smallest number of decisions you can to kick-start the TDD cycle.
 Then, we'll learn and improve from honest feedback.
 - test as a walking skeleton